The birthplace of Japanese civilization

 Much of the Japan we know today was formed in Nara prefecture and many of the ancient customs that laid the foundations for modern Japanese culture are still practiced here.
 It’s a place that can get packed with tourists but also offers plenty of opportunity for total isolation; just let your spirit guide you.

 Nara prefecture’s famous sites are concentrated around its capital city, also called Nara.
-Home to some of Japan’s most important historical landmarks, including the jaw-dropping Todai-ji temple and its 15 meter tall bronze Buddah, Nara city is a popular day trip from nearby Kyoto and Osaka.
-Just to the south of the city, Horyu-ji temple claims to be the oldest wooden building in the world and contains images of a Japan some 1,300 years ago.
+Home to some of Japan’s most important historical landmarks, including the jaw-dropping Todai-ji temple and its 15-meter tall bronze Buddha, Nara city is a popular day trip from nearby Kyoto and Osaka.
+Just to the south of the city, Horyu-ji Temple claims to be the oldest wooden building in the world and contains images of a Japan some 1,300 years ago.

-Heading further south, Asuka was one of the first capitals of Japan and the base for for its original imperial rulers.
-When Buddhism arrived from the Korean peninsula, it became an important source of religious teachings – 6th century Asukadera Temple is the first full-scale temple built in Japan and enshrines one of the oldest remaining images of Buddah.
+Heading further south, Asuka was one of the first capitals of Japan and the base for its original imperial rulers.
+When Buddhism arrived from the Korean peninsula, it became an important source of religious teachings – 6th-century Asukadera Temple is the first full-scale temple built in Japan and enshrines one of the oldest remaining images of Buddha.